Description

 The following elements can be found in the report.:

 - The Welcome Page, is your home page with links to all the resources available in the report.
-Just click on the images to go to different tabs and start customizing your theme.
+Just click on the slicer and then press the button to go to the correct page.

-- The Labels Page, will allow you to search for Power BI visuals to find what labels are available for them.
-The labels are displayed in the same order as they appear in Power BI.
-Once you find the label you are looking for , right-click to go to the Properties Page, where all properties and values are listed.
+- The Visuals Page, will allow you to search for Power BI visuals to find what properties are available for them.
+Select and visual and click on the button to go to the visual’s property page.

 - The Properties Page, is hidden as it is used as a drillthrough for the Labels Page.
 Here you can see the name of the properties in the JSON file and the type you use for them.
 Once you are done, click the back arrow to go back to the Labels Page.